 Today Lampo announces its WS20 season, which begins in late February with new work from Chicago artist Whitney Johnson (aka Matchess) and concludes in June with a special performance by the Jessica Pavone String Ensemble, as we also celebrate 10 years of Lampo at the Graham Foundation.
 In between, we bring you new projects from … Continued

-Something new from the great Anthony Pateras, as the Berlin-based Australian artist premieres Blood Stretched Out, an extended solo piano work composed for this Chicago visit.
+Something new from the great Anthony Pateras, as the Berlin-based Australian artist premieres Blood Stretched Out, an extended solo piano work commissioned by Lampo.

 Expect a performance marked by hypnotic repetition, harmonic transformation, rapid velocity and relentless energy.
 Through his process, radical and hallucinatory textures are achieved, sometimes not sounding like piano at all.

 Anthony Pateras (b.1979, Melbourne, Australia) is a composer and performer from Melbourne.
 He is an idiosyncratic pianist, works with the Doepfer A-100 synthesizer, and writes works for ensembles, orchestras and soloists.
 Pateras pursues diverse musical interests through his projects: high velocity piano/drums explorations, electroacoustic improvising ensembles, extended prepared piano pieces and immersive noise.
 He has performed or recorded with Han Bennink, Valerio Tricoli, Oren Ambarchi, Jim Denley, Paul Lovens, Fennesz, Thomas Lehn and the Necks.
 Previous groups include a decade-long duo project with Robin Fox, and the acclaimed free music trio Pateras/Baxter/Brown.
 He plays regularly throughout the world, and his music is released through the labels Tzadik (New York), Editions Mego (Vienna) and Lexicon Devil (Melbourne).
 He holds a Ph.D. from Monash University.